23+ Truck Driving Safety Tips – [Updated for 2023]

 Icy road conditions mean less friction between your tires and the road.
 Icy patches can also result in uneven road surfaces that are hard to navigate and safety risks.

-You should reduce your speed and maintain extra distance between you and other drivers to make sure you maintain control in icy conditions.
+You should reduce your speed and maintain extra distance between you and other drivers to maintain control in icy conditions.

 Tip #20: Follow Changing Road Conditions